Chapter 14: Standards & Guidelines

 If the document contains a section outlining the history or development of the document and acknowledgements, it is usually written after the outcome of the approval process.

-Procedures for subject-specific Information Literacy (IL) standards differ from those for other standards and guidelines in that these standards are first approved by the Information Literacy Standards Committee before being submitted to SAC.
-These standards come to SAC to be vetted for format and consistency but not for content.
+Procedures for subject-specific Information Literacy (IL) standards differ from those for other standards and guidelines in that these standards are first approved by the Information Literacy Standards Committee before being submitted to SC.
+These standards come to SC to be vetted for format and consistency but not for content.

 Procedures for the development and review of subject-specific Information Literacy standards are outlined in detail in a tip sheet.

-Committees or task forces submitting Information literacy standards through the Information Literacy Standards Committee should contact the SAC chair in advance to obtain the name of the SAC liaison assigned to the project.
+Committees or task forces submitting Information literacy standards through the Information Literacy Standards Committee should contact the SC chair in advance to obtain the name of the SC liaison assigned to the project.

-Information literacy standards submitted to SAC must be accompanied by the SAC Transmittal sheet as described above.
+Information literacy standards submitted to SC must be accompanied by the SC Transmittal sheet as described above.

 Information Literacy Consultants should review the detailed information about serving as an Information Literacy Consultant available as a tip sheet.